RNA Dysregulation in Neurodegeneration

 CURRENT PROJECTS

-RNA dysregulation due to TDP43 mislocalisation in motor and cortical neurons.
+• RNA dysregulation due to TDP43 mislocalisation in motor neurons, cortical neurons and oligodendrocytes.

-Unbiased mapping of RNA-binding protein targets across the transcriptome.
+• Unbiased mapping of RNA-binding protein targets across the transcriptome due to TDP43 proteinopathy.

 EXTERNAL COLLABORATORS